👋 Introduction

 4. Inline Collaboration, Not Just a Chatbot

 With Cursor, you don’t need to switch to a separate chat window.
-Just highlight your code and type /fix
+Just highlight your code and type. /fix

 , /optimize